Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Future directions and open challenges

 \subsubsection{Trajectory optimization of moving robots for latency-aware distributed inference}

 The usage of robots (e.g., UAVs) proved its efficiency to improve services in critical and hard-reaching regions.
 Recently, moving robots have been used for real-time image analysis, such as highway inspection, search and rescue operations, and border surveillance missions.
 These devices have numerous challenges, including energy consumption and unstable communication with remote servers.
-Recent works \cite{robots_power,robots} proposed to avoid remote AI inferences and leverage the computation capacity of ground robots to accomplish the predictive tasks.
-However, existing works did not cover the distribution of the inference among flying drones, characterized by their faster navigation, higher power consumption, and ability to reach areas with high interferences (e.g., high-rise buildings) compared to ground devices.
+Recent works, e.g., \cite{robots_power,robots}, proposed to avoid remote AI inferences and leverage the computation capacity of ground robots to accomplish the predictive tasks.
+However, only few works covered the distribution of the inference among flying drones, characterized by their faster navigation, higher power consumption, and ability to reach areas with high interferences (e.g., high-rise buildings) compared to ground devices \cite{9498967, 9428021}.
 Moreover, recent efforts did not cover the path planning for different moving robots to complete their assigned missions, while performing latency-aware predictions.
 More specifically, the time period between capturing the data to the moment when tasks from all the points are collected, should be minimized by optimizing the devices’ trajectories, and planning close paths for participants handling subsequent segments.
-Furthermore, the trajectories of devices with available resources should cross the paths of the nodes offloading the tasks, because of resource constraints.
+Furthermore, the trajectories of devices with available resources should cross the paths of the nodes that need to offload the tasks, because of resource constraints.